johnpharmd/DS-Unit-3-Sprint-1-Software-Engineering/challenge.md

 ### Part 4 - Class Report

-Now you can represent your inventory - let's use these classes and write an `acme_report.py` module to generate random products and print a summary of them.
+Now you can represent your inventory - let's **use these classes and write an `acme_report.py` module to generate random products and print a summary of them**.
 For the purposes of these functions we will only use the `Product` class.

-Your module should include two functions:
+Your module should **include two functions**:

 - `generate_products()` should generate a given number of products (default 30), randomly, and return them as a list